openedx/frontend-template-application/README.rst

 2. Ensure to use correct node/npm versions:

    Min required is 12.x.
+Any ``@version`` styled dependencies, such as that to ``@edx/brand``, will cause a npm install failure for lower node versions.
    Best is to use ``nvm use`` at this step, since there is a .nvmrc file at root that indicated node version. nvm will ask to install if you don't have that version.

 3. Install npm dependencies: